Kensington Symphony Orchestra: Under Leslie Head

-Powered by Head’s hard work, and with its few expenses met by a postwar Labour government keen to support anything that might fall under the remit of further education, KSO flourished.
-Fundamentally, Head still saw it as a repertoire orchestra, something that was to continue for two decades and more.
-A typical schedule from 1978 has the orchestra rehearsing Brahms and Bartók one week, Bliss and Strauss the next, Elgar the week after.
-Yet the concerts continued, and grew more and more ambitious.
-Prokofiev’s Alexander Nevsky received an early UK performance from KSO at the 1963 St Pancras Festival; several now-standard works including Bernstein’s Symphonic Dances from West Side Story, Mahler’s Das Klagende Lied and Puccini’s Messa di Gloria were introduced to UK audiences by KSO.
-As the orchestra for Opera Viva, another of Head’s brainchildren, KSO (in all but name—the sponsoring Fulham council insisted they dropped the "Kensington") performed in well-received exhumations of early Wagner, Verdi and Donizetti operas with distinguished singers including Pauline Tinsley and the young John Tomlinson.

-Yet the boldest venture was perhaps KSO’s 1961 UK premiere of the vast, original 1901 version of Schoenberg’s Gurre-Lieder.
-The huge forces this required (eight of each woodwind instrument, for a start) put it way beyond the capacity and budget of most groups employing professionals.
+In 1961 KSO performed the UK premiere of the original 1901 version of Schoenberg’s Gurre-Lieder.
+The huge forces this required put it way beyond the capacity and budget of most groups employing professionals.
 This, Head thought, was exactly where KSO should be coming in.
 Not everyone agreed.
 "I wrote to the Arts Council to ask for an extra £100," he remembers.
 “And they answered saying that I shouldn’t even be attempting a work like this, and that they had told the National Association of Music Societies not to give us anything either.”
-The performance went ahead regardless, and was a huge success.
+The performance went ahead regardless.

+Prokofiev’s Alexander Nevsky received an early UK performance from KSO at the 1963 St Pancras Festival; several now-standard works including Bernstein’s Symphonic Dances from West Side Story, Mahler’s Das Klagende Lied and Puccini’s Messa di Gloria were introduced to UK audiences by KSO.
+As the orchestra for Opera Viva, another of Head’s brainchildren, KSO (in all but name—the sponsoring Fulham council insisted they dropped the "Kensington") performed in exhumations of early Wagner, Verdi and Donizetti operas with distinguished singers including Pauline Tinsley and the young John Tomlinson.

 Under Russell Keable

 In the 1983-4 season, Head retired as KSO’s music director and handed over to Russell Keable.
 The 30th anniversary concert in 1986 was celebrated with an all-British programme of Walton, Bax, Stanford and Wilfred Josephs in the Queen Elizabeth Hall.
 This marked KSO’s South Bank début.
 “It was,” says Keable, “also a milestone in terms of performance quality.”
 At around this time the orchestra began to give concerts in St John's, Smith Square.
 “It was a really happy orchestra, and that was absolutely key in its development.
 If an orchestra is happy socialising it will play better,” said Keable.

 Today, around half of the orchestra's six concerts each year are at St John's Smith Square, with visits to Cadogan Hall, Queen Elizabeth Hall, Barbican, Milton Court and Fairfield Halls.
-The line-up varies very slightly from concert to concert, but the orchestra inspires considerable commitment.
 The four woodwind principals have around 100 years of service between them.
 Many are National Youth Orchestra of Great Britain alumni, people who chose not to turn professional as players, and many are employed in the music industry in other capacities.